Zamboaguita is located exactly on the border of two climate types and therefore has a little of both.

 Air temperatures year round vary between 25°C and 35°C. Sea temperature goes from 26 in February when it’s coldest to around 30 in June, July and August.
 Most volunteers find scuba diving in a short wetsuit fine year round.

-Since the Philippines consists of islands only, the wind plays an important part in our climate.
+Since the Philippines is an island nation the wind plays a very important part in our climate.
 In foreign media, the country is well known for its typhoons (or hurricanes in American English).
-This is perhaps partly undeserved, as typhoons are fairly localised and many areas of the Philippines, such as the lower Visayas are hardly ever affected.
+This is perhaps partly undeserved, as typhoons are fairly localised and in many areas of the Philippines, such as the lower Visayas, it is very rare any real damage is caused.
 Negros Oriental where we are based is well outside the typical Typhoon belt and rarely gets hit by typhoons.
-Even the ones that do hit (the last one that did any damage was in 2011) only cause damage to the reefs and beach front properties.
+(If you have questions about general safety, we’re pretty lucky there too) Even the typhoons that do hit (the last one that did any damage was in 2011) only cause damage to the reefs and beach front properties.
 The season when we might potentially have typhoons is in December/January.
 But the only influence we usually have is a wet stormy day not much worse than the ones that frequently occur in Europe and the U.K. and an occasional cancelled flight due to problems elsewhere.